List of the Basic Functions in Haskell [w/ Examples]

 Type Signatures in Haskell

-Before diving into basic functions, it helps to understand Type Signatures & Type Classes.
+Before diving into basic functions, it helps to understand Type Signatures & Typeclasses.
 In Haskell, type signatures define the types of inputs and outputs for functions.
 They provide a way to specify what types a function operates on and what type it will return.
 Type signatures are optional in most cases because Haskell can infer types, but adding them explicitly can help improve code clarity and prevent certain errors.

 A type signature is usually written above the function definition and follows this structure: